Archive for January, 2010|Monthly archive page

 Buy Tickets: Brown Paper Tickets (seating is limited)

-Under the musical direction of Ben Prince, the evening will feature performances by the cabaret trio B.O.O.B.S!, as well as other stars of San Francisco’s theatre and cabaret community, including Jennifer Coker, Amanda Dolan, Lonnie Haley, Charles Huff, Christina Miglino, John McCullough, Sara Moore, Shane Ray, Alex Rodriguez, Jef Valentine, Paul Ziller (with CJ Anderson, my partner), Daniel Umili, Daniel Velazquez, Chris Yorro, and Sharon Boggs!
+Under the musical direction of Ben Prince, the evening will feature performances by the cabaret trio B.O.O.B.S!, as well as other stars of San Francisco’s theatre and cabaret community, including Jennifer Coker, Amanda Dolan, Lonnie Haley, Charles Huff, Christina Miglino, John McCullough, Sara Moore, Shane Ray, Alex Rodriguez, Jef Valentine, P.Z., Daniel Umili, Daniel Velazquez, Chris Yorro, and Sharon Boggs!
 With a program of show-stopping and heartfelt numbers, this evening is sure to lift your spirits.

 100% of proceeds from the event will benefit Partners In Health (PIH), a Boston-based organization that provides medical care to poor communities around the world.
 PIHs work in Haiti began 25 years ago with a single clinic and today it is one of the largest providers of health care in Haiti.